Horovod: Multi-GPU and multi-node data parallelism

 The collective inter-node communications are managed by the NCCL library.

-To execute a distributed code with Horovod in the SLURM environment, it is necessary to reserve one task per GPU implicated in the data parallelism.
+To execute a code distributed with Horovod in the SLURM environment, it is necessary to reserve one task per GPU implicated in the data parallelism.

 Here are examples of SLURM script headings for effectuating: